Rick Cassata

-Rick Cassata (born November 17, 1947) is an American former gridiron football quarterback who played seven seasons in the Canadian Football League (CFL) for five different teams.
+James Rick Cassata (born November 17, 1947) is an American former gridiron football quarterback who played seven seasons in the Canadian Football League (CFL) for five different teams.
 He led the Ottawa Rough Riders to victory in the 61st Grey Cup.
 He also played with The Hawaiians in the World Football League (WFL) in 1975.
 He played at Tonawanda High School before playing college football at Syracuse University.
 In 2002, he was inducted into the Greater Buffalo Sports Hall of Fame.